gasman/wagtail/README.md

 ### Who’s using it?

-Wagtail is used by NASA, Google, Oxfam, the NHS, Mozilla, MIT, the Red Cross, Salesforce, NBC, BMW, the US and UK governments.
+Wagtail is used by NASA, Google, Oxfam, the NHS, Mozilla, MIT, the Red Cross, Salesforce, NBC, BMW, and the US and UK governments.
 Add your own Wagtail site to [madewithwagtail.org](http://madewithwagtail.org).

 ### Documentation